inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <br>

 ## POSTGRES GENERAL INFO
 PostgreSQL is an object relational database management system (ORDBMS) with SQL capability.
 To run postgres we use the official docker image `postgres:13`.
-Eventually we will create the image using docker compose but the first example will use the command line.<br><br>
+Eventually we will use docker compose but the first example will use the command line.<br><br>
-<b>This command sets up postgres and creates the ny_taxi_postgres_data folder on the host machine.</b> <br>
+<b>This command sets up a postgres container, </b> <br>
-*note: make sure there are no spaces following the backslash*
+###### *note: make sure there are no spaces following the backslash*
 ```bash
 docker run -it \
   -e POSTGRES_USER="root" \